 Record an Audio

 Instead of adding an existing audio file, ActivePresenter 8 lets you record your own one with two options.
-In case you have a microphone connected to your computer, you can record your own voice in the real time to be included on a slide.
+In case you have a microphone connected to your computer, you can record your own voice in real-time to be included on a slide.
 So, you can use:

 - The Audio section in the Properties pane.